nickmvincent/cmpt419_spring2025/syllabus.md

 - There will be a set of mandatory readings.
 - There will also be some optional readings.
 You are encouraged to read the abstracts and/or Introduction sections of the optional readings to see if they align with what you hope to get out of the class.
 I’ll do my best to organize these by theme, and will add more based on the interests you express.
 - Each week, you’ll submit some relatively brief “reading responses” via Coursys.
 These will be very lightly graded (there really aren't wrong answers).
-However, you should be prepared to defend your reading responses live in class (i.e. I may cold call students, and you should be able to speak to your reading response in a way that suggest you did indeed read the required material, but you need not agree with the arguments presented or understand all the material).
+However, you should be prepared to defend your reading responses live in class (I may cold call students, and you should be able to speak to your reading response in a way that suggests that you did indeed read the required material.
+You need not agree with the all the arguments presented or understand all the material).
-- For readings, I strongly recommend against AI assistant.
+- For reading responses, I strongly recommend against AI assistance.
 I personally prefer that you submit bullet points rather than bullet points that prompt an LLM to output flowerly text.

 Reading schedule: